C4 Logo Return to main site

 WHO target: No target set

-Status: In 2021, the national detection rate of high-grade cervical disease among women aged 25-74 was 16.3 per 1,000 screened women, with CIN3 detected at 9.5 per 1,000 women and AIS at 0.6 per 1,000 women.
-Detection rates increased with increasing socioeconomic disadvantage and remoteness of residence.
+Status: In 2022, the national detection rate of high-grade cervical disease among women aged 25-74 was 14.2 per 1,000 screened women, with CIN3 detected at 8.5 per 1,000 women and AIS at 0.5 per 1,000 women.
+High-grade detection rates increased with increasing socioeconomic disadvantage and remoteness of residence.
+Amongst women identified by the NCSR as Indigenous, the rate was 20.0 per 1,000 women screened in 2022.

 Find out more: